Building a Relationship After Falling in Love

 Makeover Montage

 When Nikki brought Cairo home, she worried she’d made a mistake.
 “I cried every day and wondered if I was the right home for him—wondered if he would be truly happy here.”
-Cario struggled with extreme anxiety and although Nikki had been informed by OHS staff that this might be the case it felt different to experience it in her real life—Cairo’s nervous cries broke her heart.
+Cario struggled with extreme anxiety.
+Although Nikki had been informed by OHS staff that this might be the case, it felt different to experience it in her real life.
+Cairo’s nervous cries broke her heart.
 He especially struggled with settling in his crate, a routine and boundary Nikki needed to make work.

 Roughly three weeks after adoption—and after staying diligent and providing Cairo space to adjust—he began to not only accept the crate but saw it as his safe space.
 “I’m just amazed.
 He amazes me every day with how far he’s come and how quickly he’s learned to trust me.
 I couldn’t be happier with how he’s fit into our family.”